 A. Thermoregulatory Behaviours

-1. Alterations in activity patterns (e.g., nocturnality, seasonal movement) Shifts in ambient temperature due to climate change have led to significant alterations in the daily and seasonal activity patterns of terrestrial mammals (Levy et.al., 2019).
-Research has documented increased nocturnality in mammals as a behavioural adaptation to rising daytime temperatures.
+1. Alterations in activity patterns (e.g., nocturnality, seasonal movement) Shifts in ambient temperature due to climate change have led to significant alterations in the daily and seasonal activity patterns of terrestrial mammals (Levy et al., 2019).
+Research has documented increased nocturnality in mammals as a behavioural adaptation due to rising daytime temperatures.
 A global meta-analysis involving 62 mammal species found an average increase of 36% in nocturnal activity in human-disturbed and warming environments.
 Species such as the white-tailed deer (Odocoileus virginianus) and wild boar (Sus scrofa) have shifted their foraging and locomotion to nighttime hours to avoid thermal stress and optimize energy expenditure.
 Seasonal migration has also been impacted.
 Caribou (Rangifer tarandus), which rely on ice and snow conditions for their migratory routes and timing, have shown mismatched migrations relative to food availability and calving grounds due to changing snowmelt and temperature regimes.
 This behavioural shift affects fitness outcomes, particularly in northern ungulate populations.

-2. Shelter-seeking and microhabitat use To mitigate heat stress, many mammals are increasingly relying on cooler microhabitats (Fuller et.al., 2016).
+2. Shelter-seeking and microhabitat use To mitigate heat stress, many mammals are increasingly relying on cooler microhabitats (Fuller et al., 2016).
 For instance, small mammals like the American pika (Ochotona princeps) seek thermal refuge under talus slopes and rock crevices, adjusting their activity windows to early morning and late evening.
 Studies in arid environments have shown increased use of shaded vegetation patches, burrows, or dens during peak thermal hours by species such as the desert kangaroo rat (Dipodomys deserti) and meerkats (Suricata suricatta).
 Advanced thermal imaging techniques have demonstrated how elephants (Loxodonta africana) modulate their microhabitat usage to optimize body temperature regulation, seeking water bodies and dense vegetation during high-heat periods.
 These shelter-seeking behaviours contribute to thermoregulation and reduce metabolic costs in increasingly unpredictable climates.

 B. Foraging and Diet Shifts

-1. Changes in diet composition and foraging strategies Warming and shifts in plant phenology are driving changes in the availability and nutritional quality of food resources (Nord et.al., 2009).
-Herbivorous mammals, such as moose (Alces alces), have shown reduced access to preferred aquatic plants due to drought-related drying of wetlands.
-In response, dietary shifts toward less nutritious terrestrial vegetation have been recorded, affecting body condition and reproductive output.
+1. Changes in diet composition and foraging strategies Warming and shifts in plant phenology are driving changes in the availability and nutritional quality of food resources (Nord et al., 2009).
+Herbivorous mammals, such as moose (Alces alces) have shown reduced access to preferred aquatic plants due to drought-related drying of wetlands.
+In response, the dietary shifts toward less nutritious terrestrial vegetation have been recorded, affecting body condition and reproductive output.
 Carnivores like the red fox (Vulpes vulpes) are expanding their dietary range to include more omnivorous sources as prey availability shifts due to warming-induced habitat changes.
 Foraging strategies are also adjusting Polar bears (Ursus maritimus), facing sea ice retreat, are increasingly scavenging on terrestrial carcasses and bird colonies.

 2. Movement to new feeding grounds Altered climate conditions are prompting mammals to move to new foraging areas to meet their dietary and energetic needs.
 A study of North American mountain goats (Oreamnos americanus) showed uphill migration in search of cooler habitats with more stable forage availability.
 Similarly, African antelopes such as the oryx (Oryx gazella) are expanding their foraging ranges as aridification alters grassland dynamics.
-Telemetry data from several mammalian herbivores, including elk (Cervus canadensis), indicate increased movement distances in response to altered snow depth and forage patch availability, highlighting behavioural plasticity in navigating resource-scarce environments.
+Telemetry data from several mammalian herbivores, including elk (Cervus canadensis) indicated increased movement distances in response to altered snow depth and forage patch availability, highlighting behavioural plasticity in navigating resource-scarce environments.

 C. Reproductive and Parental Behaviours